rsdoiel/antenna/snapshots.md

 ---

-**@Dave Winer's linkblog** (date: 2025-05-26, from: Dave Winer's linkblog)

-The Economic Consequences of Destroying Harvard.
+## The Economic Consequences of Destroying Harvard

+date: 2025-05-26, from: Paul Krugman

+Freedom is on the line.
+But so are jobs.

 <br>